How To Choose the Right Caulk For the Job

 Choose acrylic latex

 For just a couple of bucks you can find a caulk that dries fast, is easy to work with, easy to clean up, and can handle a little movement.
 Alex Plus is one good choice, but there are several others.
 If you are dealing with a large recurring crack in a wall corner or in a crown molding joint, choose a product with better flexibility such as a hybrid formula or Big Stretch acrylic caulk.

 What is the Best Caulk for Kitchens and Bathrooms?

 Just check the label

 Caulk in bathrooms and kitchens is often visible, so choosing a product that’s easy to apply neatly is important.
 It also needs to be waterproof and mold and mildew resistant.
 Choose a product labeled with those traits.
 Acrylic latex kitchen and bath caulks are the easiest to work with, but hybrids generally have a longer life span.

 What is the Best Caulk for Concrete and Masonry?

 Choose a specialty caulk

 A caulk specially formulated for concrete and masonry will outperform general-purpose products.
-Most concrete and masonry sealants are polyurethane or hybrid formulas.
+Most masonry and concrete sealants are polyurethane or hybrid formulas.
 But one acrylic latex product, Slab, also performs well, especially on concrete cracks that move a lot.
 Some concrete and masonry caulks are self-leveling and can be used only on level surfaces.

 What is the Best Caulk for Roofs?

 Choose solvent-based sealants

 Any caulk that lives on a roof is going to get hammered by the elements.
 Roof repair caulk needs to be able to survive extreme exposure to sunlight and temperature variations yet remain flexible.
 These two recommended products can actually be applied on wet surfaces!

 What is the Best Caulk for Gutters?